takumin/sohinx-kvm-api/source/api/index.rst

    the documentation.
 Otherwise, the first ioctl after switching threads could see a performance impact.

+device ioctls
- - device ioctls: These query and set attributes that control the operation of a single device.
+   These query and set attributes that control the operation of a single device.

    device ioctls must be issued from the same process (address space) that